 A list has been drawn up and printed for each day/week, showing areas that must be checked for risks and good provision.
 It is the responsibility each day of the Nursery Manager or in her absence the Deputy Manager to check these areas, sign the sheet and report on anything amiss.

 The Nursery has public liability insurance and employer’s liability insurance.
-The certificate is displayed on the notice board in the reception area.
+The certificate is displayed on the notice board in the office.

-Electrical equipment is to be visually checked and if damaged should not be used.
-Any damaged equipment should be labelled ‘defective –do not use’ and the Nursery Manager and/or Nursery Management Committee Chairman informed in order that effective repairs can be carried out.
+- Electrical equipment is to be visually checked and if damaged should not be used.
+Any damaged equipment should be labelled ‘defective –do not use’ and the Nursery Manager and/or Nursery Management Committee Health and Safety representative informed in order that effective repairs can be carried out.

 Disposal of Waste – (see also Epidemic/Pandemic Policy)

-Normal everyday waste such as dust, paper and milk cartons are disposed into a black bag in the bin which is then put out for the refuse collection.
+Normal everyday waste is disposed into the general or recycling bin which is then put out for the refuse collection.
 In the case of body fluids such as blood products, faeces, etc. the waste is put into the disposal unit using rubber gloves ready for correct disposal.

 Cleaning – (see also Epidemic/Pandemic Policy)